Disclosure Requirements - Introductory information and categories

 Disclosure Requirements are only available for those countries where Clearstream Banking has a link to the respective domestic market or direct access to local domiciled funds that are held in CBL's name on the register.

-For securities holdings where Clearstream Banking has no such link or direct access to the register, customers must be aware that local laws might provide for mandatory disclosure.
-A disclosure request in this regard will be forwarded to customers without assessing its validity.
-Customers commit not to unreasonably withhold their consent to such a request and agree to indemnify Clearstream Banking for damages resulting directly from non-compliance with mandatory local disclosure requirements.
+For securities holdings where Clearstream Banking has no such link or direct access to the register, clients must be aware that local laws might provide for mandatory disclosure.
+A disclosure request in this regard will be forwarded to clients without assessing its validity.
+Clients commit not to unreasonably withhold their consent to such a request and agree to indemnify Clearstream Banking for damages resulting directly from non-compliance with mandatory local disclosure requirements.